bishopce16/stroke_prediction_analysis/README.md

 ## Technologies Used

 ### Data Cleaning and Analysis
-Jupyter Notebook, along with Python's Pandas, Numpy and Matplotlib libraries will be used to clean the data and perform an exploratory/statistical analysis.
+Jupyter Notebook, along with Python's Pandas, Numpy, and seaborn libraries will be used to clean the data and perform an exploratory/statistical analysis.

 ### Database Storage
 Data will be stored in a PostgreSQL database, and a Tableau dashboard will be created to visualize and present data/findings.